flybywiresim/docs/docs/start/fbw-versions.md

  This version will not always be up to date but we work hard at ensuring its compatibility with the current version from Microsoft Flight Simulator.

-## Marketplace Version

-This version is similar to Stable but is available via the Microsoft Flight Simulator in-sim marketplace.

-**Due to Sim Update 5 platform stability issues that are out of our control, we have withdrawn the A32NX from the MSFS marketplace until further notice.**

 ## Development Version (recommended version)

  Development will have the latest features that will end up in the next stable.
 In general this version has the latest fixes and newest features but also a slightly higher risk of containing bugs as features had less time to be used and tested be users.